 - h.
 Fluid Management: Conservative fluid strategy to reduce extra vascular lung water. - i.
 Tracheostomy: Is an aerosolization procedure and so decide on clinical basis - j.
 Nebulisers: MDI preferred over nebulisers - k.
-Bronchoscopy: Diagnostic bronchoscopy is not recommended.
+Bronchoscopy: Diagnostic bronchoscopy is to be decided on a case to case basis.
 ETA aspirates are adequate for RT PCR diagnosis of COVID - 1.
-Liberation from MV: Standard weaning protocols with bridging to NIV with well fitted mask and dual limb circuits and strict airborne precau
+Liberation from MV: Standard weaning protocols with bridging to NIV with well fitted mask and dual limb circuits and strict airborne precaut